 - Provide more detailed product information

 More importantly, better product information is great for eCommerce brands because rich product listings lead to more informed purchases.
-One of the biggest reasons for online returns is when a product doesn’t fit the description (or what the consumer really wanted), so offering more information at the point of purchase reduces returns and the associated costs.
+One of the biggest reasons for online returns is when a product doesn’t fit the description (or what the consumer wanted), so offering more information at the point of purchase reduces returns and the associated costs.

 The icing on the cake is that augmented product information also builds consumer trust in your brand.
 Consumers see your transparency as a tribute to the quality of your products.